webix-hub/docs/data/desktop/serverside.md

 More info about custom scripts is in the [dedicated article](desktop/custom_serverside.md).

-If you are unsure what to do in case you need to get data from a **different domain** with relations to your app's one, consult the our solution to [cross-domain data loading](desktop/crossdomain_loading.md).
+If you are unsure what to do in case you need to get data from a **different domain** with relations to your app's one, consult our solution to [cross-domain data loading](desktop/crossdomain_loading.md).